chaincast/white-paper/chaincast-white-paper.md

 # 1 Introduction

-Chaincast's goal is to bridge the communication gap between DeFi and all decentralized protocols with their stakeholders.
-Chaincast is a one-way, broadcasting protocol that protocols use to broadcast very important updates about them.
-Stakeholders can then chose from which protocols they want to receive updates and subscribe to these feeds.
+Chaincast's goal is to help all decentralized protocols ("DAOs") keep their stakeholders informed.
+It is a one-way broadcasting protocol that DAOs use to communicate updates about them.
+Stakeholders can chose from which protocols they want to receive updates, what kind of updates they want to receive and subscribe to these feeds.

-Chaincast is not a governance tool, although it can announce very important governance decisions.
-Chaincast can act as an emergency broadcast network, directly informing stakeholders about actions they need to take immediately due to a security breach or other urgent reasons.
+Chaincast can be used to broadcast daily briefs, governance upcoming votes and decisions and important updates of a DAO.
+It can also act as an emergency broadcast network, directly informing stakeholders about actions they need to take immediately due to a security breach or other urgent reasons.

-The stakeholders will have multiple means of consuming the updates, including directly from on-chain, a website, social media, chat and messaging applications, email, SMS and any other convenient medium.
+The stakeholders will have multiple means of consuming the updates, like directly from on-chain, a website, social media, chat and messaging applications, email, SMS and any other convenient medium.

 <figure>